dcos/demos/1.8/applogs/README.md

 # Fast Data: Application Logs

-TBD
+In this demo we have a look into interactively analyzing application logs.
+As a source for the application logs we're using [WordPress](https://wordpress.org/), a popular blogging engine.

+The demo shows how to ingest the application logs into [Minio](https://minio.io/), an object store akin to Amazon S3 and demonstrates how to query those logs with SQL, using [Apache Drill](http://drill.apache.org/), a distributed schema-free query engine.

 - Estimated time for completion:
  - Install: 20min
- - Development: unbounded
-- Target audience: Anyone interested in online log analysis.
+- Target audience: Anyone interested in interactive application log analysis.

 **Table of Contents**: